ASBaumgarten/LinuxGamingResources/miscellaneous-en.md

 - [ ] [VFIO-Tools](https://github.com/PassthroughPOST/VFIO-Tools) - A collection of tools and scripts that aim to make PCI passthrough a little easier.

-- [ ] [vfio-pci-bind](https://github.com/andre-richter/vfio-pci-bind) - Automatically bind a PCI device and all of it's IOMMU group members to vfio-pci
+- [ ] [vfio-pci-bind](https://github.com/andre-richter/vfio-pci-bind) - Automatically bind a PCI device and all of it's IOMMU group members to vfio-pci.

+- [ ] [Looking Glass](https://looking-glass.hostfission.com/) - Looking Glass is an open source application that allows the use of a KVM (Kernel-based Virtual Machine) configured for VGA PCI Pass-through without an attached physical monitor, keyboard or mouse.
+This is the final step required to move away from dual booting with other operating systems for legacy programs that require high performance graphics.